LySabrina/Shopping-Cart/backend/README.md

 Creates the endpoints to be used for the frontend

+# Bugs Encounter
+- Spring Circular Dependency
+I had an issue where I had a circular dependency.
+Where one class relies on another class to be created.
+I had an issue where there were 3 classes forming a ciruclar dependency.
+- I paid close attention of the error message and where it is being stated
+- I researched what is circualr dependency and take note of how its is happening on my code

+I noticed I should remove the dependency and move

 # Issues that Occured
 Some issues that occured as I was working through my project:
 - Studying up how to handle setting up Checkout for users